 - Directories with verification processes deliver 37% higher quality leads than open submission platforms

-The directory landscape of 2025 reflects several significant structural changes:
+The directories of 2025 show several structural changes:

 Leading directories now employ sophisticated algorithms that match businesses with users based on:

-- Behavioural analysis: User browsing patterns determine recommendations
+- Behavioural analysis: User browsing patterns shape recommendations

 - Contextual relevance: Time, location, and device influence results